Edit Admin User

 • View Laptop User

-Laptop users are individuals who primarily operate in offline mode.
+Overview Laptop users primarily operate in offline mode.
 Users currently engaged in cloud-based work can transition to using laptops and working offline as needed.
-To facilitate offline functionality for laptop users, a distinct ...
+To enable offline functionality on laptops, a specific configuration is required to ...

 • User Defined Fields

-Overview User-defined fields (UDFs) refer to custom fields that you can create to store additional data not available in the standard schema of the integrated systems.
-These fields are useful when integrating systems or custom applications that ...
+Overview User-defined fields (UDFs) are custom fields you can create to store additional data not available in the standard schema of the integrated systems.
+These fields are useful when integrating systems or custom applications that require ...